 For firms, especially those using high-frequency trading systems, it has become a necessity to innovate technology in order to compete in the world of algo trading.

-In this post, we will demystify the architecture behind automated trading systems for our readers.
-We compare the new architecture of automated trading systems with the traditional trading architecture and understand some of the major components behind these systems.
+In this post, we demystify the architecture behind automated trading systems for our readers.
+We compare the new architecture of automated trading systems with the traditional trading architecture and understand some of the significant components behind these systems.

-- The emergence of protocols for automated trading systems
+- The need for an automated trading system

 - Levels of sophistication

 Automated trading refers to the complete automation of the trading process, which involves automation of decision making, order creation, order submission and order execution.
 It also includes quantitative modelling, risk monitoring and algorithmic trading in most cases.

 Automated trading systems are used by an increasingly large percentage of market participants including trading firms, banks, hedge funds, asset managers and pension funds.
 They may develop their own systems or use systems provided by third parties.
 The degree of automation varies from system to system and other factors such as regulatory environment, stock exchanges, and cultural differences.

 There is one key difference between algorithmic trading and automated trading.